Skip to content

 With authentication configured:

-1. API Quick Start - Make your first authenticated API calls
+1. Enrichment Quick Start — Create your first enrichment order in 5 minutes

 1. Test keys first: Use lnc_test_ keys against test environments before production

-4. Use minimal scopes: Grant only what's needed
+3. Use minimal scopes: Grant only what's needed (e.g., orders:read + orders:write for enrichment)

 Questions?
 Check our Error Reference or contact support.